 - Permits: You’ll need an advanced booking for the huts and campsites on the trail

 The Routeburn Track is one of New Zealand’s Great Walks.
 These 10 officially designated Walks are famous throughout the country and offer some of the most diverse and breathtaking scenery New Zealand has to offer.
 You can expect landscapes that look like they’re straight out of a Lord of the Rings novel.

 The popularity of the Routeburn Track also presents its own set of challenges.
-If you plan on completing the entire 33-kilometer trail, you must book your huts and campsites for each night you spend on the trail well in advance.
+If you plan on completing the entire 33-kilometer trail, you must book well in advance the huts and campsites for each night you spend on the trail.

 Additionally, the Routeburn Track is located on the South Island in a region that is famed for its very unpredictable (and wet!) weather.
 Landslides have closed the trail on occasion, and in the winter, certain parts of the trail are dangerous due to avalanche risk and safety concerns.

 It is a challenging hike, but as someone who has completed it on three different occasions, I can tell you with confidence that it’s totally worth it.

 Honestly though, you’re going to love it!
 Having hiked the trail three times before, I still want to do it again – it’s just that beautiful!
 The Routeburn Track is easily one of the best things to do in New Zealand, that much is for sure.

 Best time of year to hike the Routeburn Track

 The summer is one of the best times to visit New Zealand because it’s the best time for hiking.